 Start by downloading the following assets and importing them into Effect House:

 Add Imported Assets to the Scene

 Drag the imported UFO model to the Hierarchy panel.

 Starting in Effect House v2.1.0, the default measurement of scale changed from meters to centimeters.
 This unit change better aligns the scale in the 3D scene with the scale in the preview.
 Previously, a 3D object was scaled down by 100x.
 Now you can easily adjust the object’s position and rotation to your liking!

 Set the scale of the UFO to match the real-world unit.
-Create an empty scene object by clicking the Add button [+] > Empty Mesh in the Hierarchy panel.
+Create an empty scene object by clicking the Add button [+], going to Scene, and selecting Scene Object in the Hierarchy panel.

-You can rename the empty scene object by right-clicking the Empty Mesh object and selecting Rename.
-Enter a new name, for instance, Ar container.
+You can rename the empty scene object by right-clicking the Scene Object and selecting Rename.
+Enter a new name, for instance, "AR Container".

 Select the empty scene object in the Hierarchy panel and locate its Transform component in the Inspector panel.
 Change the X, Y, and Z values of Scale to 0.05, 0.05, and 0.05, respectively.

 Then drag the UFO model below the empty scene object and select the UFO model.
 Locate its Transform component in the Inspector panel, and change the X, Y, and Z values of Scale to 1, 1, and 1, respectively.